Sherborne: Historic buildings

 Lord Digby school, now known as Sherborne House, was designed by Benjamin Bastard.
 Famed for its mural by Sir James Thornhill, it was a subject for the BBC's Restoration programme in 2004.

-Other notable historic buildings in the town include the 1405 Hospice of St Julian; and No. 101 Newland, built in 1297; and St Emerenciana's Chapel (now Nethercoombe Farm), built in the late 14th century and the only building in the country to have been dedicated to this saint.
+Other notable historic buildings in the town include the 1405 Hospice of St Julian; no. 101 Newland, built in 1297; and St Emerenciana's Chapel (now Nethercoombe Farm), built in the late 14th century and the only building in the country to have been dedicated to this saint.
 Also listed is the Conduit, originally built in the Abbey Cloister in 1520 as the monks' wash place before it was moved to the market place in 1560.